safe-events/venue-pwa-specs/README.md

 * The app can then fetch the list and update the page.
 * Code scans can be done only for incoming events

+## UI Specs
+* Design must be mobile first
+* UI elements must be designed using TailwindCSS
+* Design should match logo colors

-## Stack constraits
+## Dev specs

 Application should be developed following this directives

-* Must use Gitlab as VCS
+* Code MUST be pushed to a private Gitlab repository
-* Must use react (since the boilerplate is already wrote using react, any other JS framework can be used but the auth system must be re-implemented)
+* The app SHOULD be built using React (since the boilerplate is already wrote using react, any other JS framework can be used but the auth system must be re-implemented)
-* Must be a PWA
+* The application should be installed on
 * Must be written using TDD or contain 100% coverage tests
 * Must use tailwindcss for the ui design (to match the main application design)
 * Backend app already provides a cookie based authentication system, a boilerplate template will be available to start with authentication already implemented in.